-While located within the Botanic Garden, the Baton Rouge Garden Center is owned and managed by the Baton Rouge Garden Club.
+While located within the Independence Botanical Gardens, the Baton Rouge Garden Center is owned and managed by the Baton Rouge Garden Club.
 For information regarding renting the Center for meetings, receptions, shows, etc., contact the Center directly at 225-928-2270.

 Location: Independence Blvd. between Airport and Lobdell